jazhen/jazhen/README.md

 ![banner](https://user-images.githubusercontent.com/6326660/103442638-e4fc7180-4c0c-11eb-9218-ec589075f8ae.png)

-I am a full-stack software engineer with a passion for JavaScript, React, Ruby, and Ruby on Rails.
+I am a full-stack software developer with a passion for JavaScript, React, Ruby, and Ruby on Rails.
 When I am not programming I enjoy reading comic books and listening to music.

 ## &#128221; Projects